private-octopus/picoquic/README.md

 ## Second and an half implementation draft

-The next coming milestone will still be based on the second implementation draft.
+The interop test during the Singapore IETF were still based on the second implementation draft.
-The feature set and the tests will remain the same, the emphasis being on actually verifying that all these features work.
-This entails documenting the tests that should pass to claim interop on the various functions.
+The feature set and the tests remained the same, the emphasis being on actually verifying that all these features work.
+This entailed documenting the tests that should pass to claim interop on the various functions.
 The only change is that the interop will be based on draft-07 instead of draft-05.

-Just changing the draft number does not look like much, but the draft-07 brings in a number of protocol changes:
+Just changing the draft number does not look like much, but the draft-07 brought in a number of protocol changes:

 * Change the protection of clear text packets to use AES-GCM instead of FNV-1A,